 For most visitors a hotel is the easiest and most convenient option.
-There are hundreds of hotels in Edinburgh, covering a range of budgets from the luxury of The Balmoral Hotel and G&V Royal Mile Hotel (formerly the Hotel Missoni) to the relative affordability of Motel One Edinburgh-Royal, Tune Hotel – Haymarket, Edinburgh and Premier Inn Edinburgh City Centre (Princes Street).
+There are hundreds of hotels in Edinburgh, covering a range of budgets from the luxury of The Balmoral Hotel and G&V Royal Mile Hotel (formerly the Hotel Missoni) to the relative affordability of Motel One Edinburgh-Royal, Haymarket Hub Hotel and Premier Inn Edinburgh City Centre (Princes Street).

 Most of the major hotel chains have hotels in Edinburgh, including Accorhotels (Ibis, Mercure and Novotel), Barceló Hotels and Resorts, Best Western UK, Hilton, InterContinental Hotels Group (Crowne Plaza, Holiday Inn, Holiday Inn Express and Hotel Indigo), Premier Inn, Wyndham Days Inn and Wyndham Ramada.